 Some Jews quote, “Since you saw no form on the day that the Lord spoke to you at Horeb out of the midst of the fire, beware lest you act corruptly by making a graven image for yourselves, in the form of any figure …” Deut 4:15.
 This too refers to worship, as we see a few verses later, “…you be drawn away and worship them” Deut 4:19.
 We saw no form at Horeb but we did at Calvary, so we can now venerate images of Rabbi Yeshua, as well as images of Mary, the angels, and all the saints.

 Rambam’s mitzvah 313 says, “Do not make figures for ornament, even if they are not worshiped.”
-But the Torah passage he cites says only, “And Moses said to the people, ‘Do not fear; for God has come to prove you, and that the fear of him may be before your eyes, that you may not sin’” Ex 20:20.
+But the Torah passage he cites says only, “And Moses said to the people, ‘Do not fear; for God has come to test you, and that the fear of him may be before your eyes, that you may not sin’” Ex 20:20.
 Maimonides often framed Jewish law in ways designed to exclude Rabbi Yeshua as God’s Mashiakh, as in his shloshah-asar ikkarim, Thirteen Principles of Faith.
-In this case he used it in a way not supported by the Writtenor Oral Torah.
+In this case he used it in a way not supported by the Written Torah or Oral Law.
 Divine law never prohibited images not worshiped.

 Catharism (11th Century)